joshloyal/dynetlsm/README.md

 #### Dynamic Networks
 Inferring a network's community structure is especially difficult for dynamic networks because the number of communities may change over time.
 If one assumes the number of communities is fixed, then the model of Sewell and Chen (2017) is able to infer a dynamic network's community structure by propagating each nodes mixture assignment through time with a autoregressive hidden Markov model (AR-HMM).
 However, the assumption of a static number of communities is at odds with many real-world dynamic networks.
 To solve this problem, Loyal and Chen (2020) proposed using a sticky hierarchical Dirichlet process hidden Markov model (HDP-HMM) with time-inhomogeneous transition probabilities in conjunction with the LPCM to infer evolving community structures in dynamic networks.
 This model is deemed the hierarchical Dirichlet process latent position clustering model (HDP-LPCM).
 According to the HDP-LPCM, the latent community labels propagate through time according to iid HDP-HMMs.
 Unlike previous models, this allows the HDP-LPCM to create or delete communities over-time as well as infer the number of the communities from the data.
 The generative model is as follows:

-1. Draw the time-varying transition probabilities for the HMMs from a sticky-HDP:
+1. Draw the time-varying transition probabilities from a sticky-HDP:

 <p align="center">
 <img src="/images/hdp.png" alt="latent positions prior" width="500">